 There’s a band from Nottingham called Babe Punch who play Riot Grrrl-esque punk stuff, and they do a really good cover of ABBA’s ‘SOS’.
 Salt Bath are another Cardiff band who play really cool queer punk stuff.
 They’re my big three”.

 Now it’s time to talk about plans for the summer.
-I ask what festivals Queen Zee will be playing at, and if there are any festivals she’d like to attend just as a fan.
+I ask what festivals Queen Zee will be playing at, and if there are any festivals Zee would like to attend just as a fan.

 “I hate music…”

-It takes me a moment to work out whether she’s joking or not…
+It takes me a moment to work out whether Zee’s joking or not…

-To make the idea of Festivals more bearable, I ask her what her dream Festival line-up would be…
+To make the idea of Festivals more bearable, I ask Zee what her dream Festival line-up would be.

 Little did we know at this point that the next day ABBA would announce they’re releasing new music.
-It’s as if Queen Zee has a sixth sense.
-As my final question, I ask that aside from “sass or die” – if she had to use three words to describe Queen Zee, what would they be?
+It’s as if Zee has a sixth sense.
+To end our chat, I ask Zee what three words they’d used to describe Queen Zee – aside from “sass or die”…

 “Tortured Scissor Sisters…”

-Fingers crossed that’s what she calls the band’s debut album…
+Fingers crossed that’s what Zee calls the band’s debut album.

 Photo Credit: Jon Mo